huggingface/diffusers/docs/source/en/using-diffusers/textual_inversion_inference.md

          [ 0.0475, -0.0508, -0.0145,  ...,  0.0070, -0.0089, -0.0163]],
 ```

-As we can see we have indeed two tensors, one for `"clip-g"` and one for `"clip-l"`.
+There are two tensors, `"clip-g"` and `"clip-l"`.
-`"clip-g"` corresponds to the bigger text encoder in Stable Diffusion XL and refers to
+`"clip-g"` corresponds to the bigger text encoder in SDXL and refers to
-`pipe.text_encoder_2` whereas `"clip-l"` refers to `pipe.text_encoder`.
+`pipe.text_encoder_2` and `"clip-l"` refers to `pipe.text_encoder`.

-Now we can load each tensors separately by passing the correct text encoder and tokenizer
+Now you can load each tensor separately by passing them along with the correct text encoder and tokenizer
 to [`~loaders.TextualInversionLoaderMixin.load_textual_inversion`]:

 ```py